DCsunset/modaled/README.md

   :cursor-type 'bar
   :lighter "[INS]")

-; modaled-define-keys also supports defining keys for multiple states (suppose select state is already defined) (modaled-define-keys '("insert" "select")
+; modaled-define-state-keys also supports defining keys for multiple states (suppose select state is already defined) (modaled-define-state-keys '("insert" "select")
   ; bind a key to change back to default state from other states `(,(kbd "ESC") . modaled-set-default-state))